• Skip to primary navigation

 These mini egg cookies have cadbury mini eggs, semi-sweet and white chocolate chips all mixed into a sweet cookie dough base.
-The tastiest cookie thats perfect for Easter or Springtime.
+The tastiest cookie that's perfect for Easter or Springtime.

 Mini egg cookies are the perfect way to use the ever loved Cadbury mini eggs in a crispy and chewy cookie.
 They're buttery and sweet, and loaded with all different flavors of chocolate.

-If you're looking for other dessert to make at Easter time you should try my easy mini egg brownies that are so fudgy and rich.
+If you're looking for other desserts to make at Easter time you should try my easy mini egg brownies that are so fudgy and rich.
 Or if you're in the mood for something that isn't chocolate my carrot cake with brown butter cream cheese frosting and my coconut cake are very popular for Easter dessert.

 WHY YOU WILL LOVE THESE